The Coronavirus Act 2020 (“the Act”) is now in force temporarily altering regulations of residential tenancies in England and Wales.

-The government is discouraging S.8/S.21 notices from being served, but have not ruled it out altogether.
-Instead any notice served up until the 30 September 2020 must set a deadline of at least three months before proceedings are issued.
+The government is discouraging Section 8 and Section 21 notices from being served, but have not ruled it out altogether.
+Instead any notice served between 27 March and the 30 September 2020 must set a deadline of at least three months before proceedings are issued.

 - Claims for injunctive relief are not subject to the stay.